-Food items in the United States travel an average of 1,500 miles to get to from farm to your table.
-From the fossil fuels, to the extra packaging required for shipping; food delivery has a big environmental impact.
+4. Environmentally Friendly.
+Food items in the United States travel an average of 1,500 miles to get from the farm to your table.
+From the fossil fuels to the extra packaging required for shipping; food delivery has a big environmental impact.
 When you choose to shop locally for produce and food items, you are doing your part to help the environment.

-When you visit a grocery store, the cost for organic and sustainably grown produce can put a real dent in your pocketbook.
+5. Save Money.
+When you visit a grocery store, the cost of organic and sustainably grown produce can put a real dent in your pocketbook.
 But did you know that at a farmers market, the cost for freshly picked, sustainably grown (and often organic) produce is just a fraction of the cost?
 It’s surprising and true.
-Without the added overhead of rent, executive salaries and shipping costs, farmers can often charge much lower prices for the produce you love.
+Without the added overhead of rent, executive salaries, and shipping costs, farmers can often charge much lower prices for the produce you love.

 6. Learn New Recipes and Cooking Tips.
 Many of the farmers you’ll meet at a local market are not only proud of the items they offer; they are eager to share helpful tips, recipes, and information to help you get the most out of our purchase.
 Farmers are a wealth of knowledge when it comes to how to deliciously cook, sauté, roast, and enjoy your seasonal favorites.

 7. Get Outside and Get Into Nature.
 While the weather is still warm, take the opportunity to get outside and get into nature.
 Many local markets, farms, and orchards offer activities you can enjoy outside with the whole family; from corn mazes to apple picking, you could spend the whole day exploring the outdoors and come home with a bushel full of fresh produce.

 Do you have a favorite seasonal fruit, vegetable, or product?
 Share your favorite food or farmers market location in the box below.